odisfm/zcx-core/docs/content/faq.md

 * [Supported hardware](/tutorials/getting-started/installation#get-a-distribution)
 * A heart full of dreams

+### Does zcx change the default functionality of my control surface

+For most zcx-enabled controllers, there are two modes: Live mode, which is the default control surface script, and user mode, designed for custom mapping, or scripts like zcx.

+zcx only works on the user mode of your controller.
+This means that the default functionality of your controller is unaffected.
+You may use the default script and zcx simultaneously on one controller, switching between modes with the controller's `User` button.
+Doing so requires two control surface slots; one for each script.
+If you don't want to use the default functionality, you can unassign the default script.

 ### Do I need to be a coder to use zcx?

 No programming knowledge is necessary to configure zcx. zcx configurations **do** make extensive use of a format called [yaml](/tutorials/getting-started/reading-zcx-configurations/#yaml), but it's pretty easy to pick up.